Color Words Preschool Activity – a preschooler’s dream activity!

-In fact, my five-year-old ATE THIS ONE UP, and the younger guys eagerly followed along.
+My five-year-old ATE THIS ONE UP, and the younger guys eagerly followed along.
 Let’s learn through play!

-My five-year-old is in a young fives class and I knew they have been learning color words.
-Since I haven’t done much reading with him at home, I was interested to see what he was retaining.
-Sure, I have a Masters in Reading, but I wanted this year to be a year of discovery at home as he received phonic instruction at school.
+My five-year-old is in a young fives class, and I knew they have been learning color words.
+I was interested to see what he was retaining.

-Come to find out, my five-year-old has nailed color words and this Breakfast Invitation was such a fun one to play with all my boys.
-See how I added variety for my three-year-old and one-year-old below.
+Come to find out, my five-year-old has nailed color words, and this Breakfast Invitation was such a fun one to play with all my boys.

 Is teaching color words important?

-This will be an extremely valuable tool to have as children continue to read longer and more complex text.
-Take the time to better understand your school’s program and how they are teaching phonics in the classroom.
+This will be a precious tool to have as children continue to read longer and more complex texts.
+Take the time to understand your school’s program better and teach phonics in the classroom.

 RELATED: You will love this primary color movement game for rainy days!